| |

 The Gateway of India.
 According to our guide, people from Mumbai never come here; the people in the picture are all from other parts of India, with a sprinkling of foreigners like us.

 While our tour only allowed us time to see the outside of the Taj Hotel, I went inside briefly the next day after my visit to Elephanta Island.
-This colonial-era hotel (1903) – along with its more recently-added tower (1973) – is the most prestigious in Mumbai.
+This elegant colonial-era hotel (1903), along with its more recently-added tower (1973), is the most prestigious in Mumbai.
 The display inside showing some of the prominent past guests, including Barack Obama and Queen Elizabeth, bears this out.
-This hotel, incidentally, is the one where terrorists took hostages and killed 31 guests in a 2008 attack.

 The Taj Hotel in Mumbai

-Also known as Victoria Station, this UNESCO World Heritage site is a glorious example of Victorian architecture combined with Indian architectural elements.
-We did not venture inside, but this gothic revival masterpiece certainly impressed us.
-A bonus was seeing the municipal government building across the street, also a Victorian gem.
-Like the Taj Hotel, Victoria Station was attacked in 2008: terrorists killed 58 people there.
+Also known as Victoria Station, this UNESCO World Heritage site is a glorious example of Victorian architecture combined with Indian architectural elements, built in 1887.
+We did not venture inside, but this gothic revival masterpiece makes a grand impression.
+It’s enormous, with 19 train platforms.

 This photo shows just one wing of Victoria Station: it’s an enormous building.

-Our tour also passed what our guide (and a taxi driver the next day) called the “billion-dollar house.”
-The home of Mukesh Ambani, estimated to be worth a billion dollars.
-With 27 floors (the extra high ceilings make them particularly tall floors), it is nevertheless a single-family home, but also can house 600 servants, a multi-story parking garage, and for some reason, three helipads.
+Our tour also passed what our guide (and a taxi driver the next day) called the “billion-dollar house,” but is actually called Antilia.
+The home of Mukesh Ambani and his family, it is estimated to be worth well over a billion US dollars.
+With 27 floors (the extra high ceilings make them particularly tall floors), the top 6 floors are a single-family home.
+It can house 600 servants, has a multi-story parking garage, and for some reason, three helipads.
+Of course, there’s a theater, a ballroom, swimming pools, a spa, a health centre, a temple, and outdoor elevated gardens.
+According to Wikipedia, it also has a “snow room” where the walls can produce snowflakes.
+It was built to withstand a magnitude 8 earthquake.

-The “billion-dollar house” is the dark, tall building sticking up behind the apartments in front.
+The “billion-dollar house” is the dark, tall building looming behind the others.

 A striking contrast to a billion-dollar house in a city where 42% of the inhabitants live in slums, the Gandhi Memorial and Museum honors the life and work of Mahatma Gandhi.
-Housed in a friend’s home, where Gandhi stayed for 17 years, the museum offers information about Gandhi’s personal life and work and houses a research library.
+More properly called Mani Bhavan, this was the home of a friend of Gandhi, and Gandhi stayed here for 17 years.
+Nowadays, the museum offers information about Gandhi’s personal life and work and houses a research library.
 In one room, some of his correspondence is on display: a letter from Einstein, for example, and one he wrote to Hitler containing a plea for peace.

 Gandhi’s room, in the Gandhi Memorial Museum